silverstripe/silverstripe-userforms/README.md

  5. Run in your browser - `/dev/build` to rebuild the database.
  6. You should see a new PageType in the CMS 'User Defined Form'.
 This has a new 'Form' tab which has your form builder.

+ * PLEASE NOTE!
+You need to run git submodule update --init --recursive when you git clone the module to fetch the jquery validation submodule.

 ## Thanks

 I would like to thank everyone who has contributed to the module, bugfixers,